keneccc/Vectorbt-MeanReversion-Strategy/README.md

 Customization: Modify parameters and functions to suit specific portfolio preferences and visualization requirements.
 Documentation: Refer to Riskfolio's official documentation for detailed explanations of available functions, parameters, and usage examples.

+Next steps will involve connection strategy to broker API and automating paper and live trading.